hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/07-how-faridun-saw-the-sisters-of-jamshid.md

 # How Faridun saw the Sisters of Jamshid

-Then Faridun o'erthrew the talisman, j
+Then Faridun o'erthrew the talisman,

-Raised heaven-high by Zahhak, because he saw ^/
+Raised heaven-high by Zahhak, because he saw

-That it was not of God, with massive mace \
+That it was not of God, with massive mace

 Laid low the sorcerers within the palace —